patrik909/promomoria/README.md

 Set up your local server and open myPhpAdmin. create an database named promomoria.
 You can find db.sql in promomoria/server/, the file includes all the tables and columns for the database.

-Create subfolders in promomoria/server/: promomoria/server/uploads/artwork
+Create subfolders in promomoria/server/: <br>
+promomoria/server/uploads/artwork <br>
 promomoria/server/uploads/tracks

 Add an js file to promomoria/server/ named mailCredentials.js and include this code: